balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

   7) If your AGX Orin is powered on, press the power button and wait for the device to turn off.

-  8) Insert the freshly flashed USB key or NVMe drive into the Jetson AGX Orin Devkit and press the power button.
+  8) Insert the freshly flashed USB flash drive or NVMe drive into the Jetson AGX Orin Devkit and press the power button.

   9) Once provisioning is complete, the board will perform one of the following actions:
     - restart and boot balenaOS automatically, if [installer.migrate.force][installer.migrate] has been set in [config.json][config_json].
     - shut down if [installer.migrate.force][installer.migrate] has not been set in [config.json][config_json].
-Unplug the flasher USB key before powering the AGX Orin Devkit back on.
+Unplug the flasher USB flash drive before powering the AGX Orin Devkit back on.

   10) Your device should appear in your application dashboard within a few minutes.
   </details>